kamicane/prime/doc/prime.md

     console.log(value)
 }) // logs 1, 2, 3

-// we can add new methods with the implement method shell.array.implement({
+// we can add new methods to specific shells with the implement method var array = require("prime/array")

+array.implement({
     sum: function(){
         var sum = 0
         for (var i = 0; i < this.length; i++) sum += this[i]